 The Partnership's financial instruments consist primarily of cash and cash equivalents, trade accounts receivable, trade accounts payable, notes payable and interest rate swap arrangements.
 The book values of cash and cash equivalents, trade accounts receivable, and trade accounts payable are representative of fair value due to their short-term maturity.
 The carrying amounts of notes payable approximates fair value based on the interest rates charged on instruments with similar terms and risks.
 The carrying amounts of interest rate swap arrangements are based on valuation models prepared by the derivatives issuer which are intended to approximate current market values.
-The Partnership also assesses, both at inception and on an ongoing basis, whether the hedging transactions are highly effective in offsetting cash flows of the hedged item.
+For derivatives accounted for as cash flow hedges, the Partnership also assesses, both at inception and on an ongoing basis, whether the hedging transactions are highly effective in offsetting cash flows of the hedged item.
 Changes in the fair value of the highly effective portion of the derivative are recognized in other comprehensive income on the balance sheet.
 The ineffective portion of the change in fair value of the derivative is reported in earnings.